lasseignelab/labwebsite/content/team.md

 ##### <p style="text-align:center;"> _Graduate Research Assistant_</p>

-<p style="text-align:center;">Emma is a current Ph.D. student in the Genomics, Genetics, and Bioinformatics theme within the UAB Graduate Biomedical Sciences program, and is also a UAB Neuroscience Roadmap Scholar.
+<p style="text-align:center;">Emma is a current PhD student in the Genomics, Genetics, and Bioinformatics theme within the UAB Graduate Biomedical Sciences program, and is also a UAB Neuroscience Roadmap Scholar.
 She graduated in 2019 with a B.A. in Psychology and a minor in Studio Art from California State Polytechnic University, Humboldt in Arcata, California.
 Emma has a research background in psychology, neuroscience, cellular and molecular biology, and genomics.
 She is currently building on those skills by working on the best way to study transcriptional diversity in the brain, and how changes in diversity at the isoform level can relate to disease.</p>

 ---